opensesamemedia/syncstage-docs/docs/guides/music-collaboration/audio-interfaces.md

 </div>

-### Connecting Audio Interface To A USB Type-C Device
+### Connecting an Audio Interface to a USB Type-C Device

 #### Prerequisites

 * USB Type-C Adapter
 * Power Supply

+#### Steps

+1. Connect a USB-C power supply to the USB Type-C Adapter.
+2. Connect the USB Type-C Adapter to your smartphone or tablet.
+3. Connect your audio interface to the USB Type-C Adapter.
+4. Connect your instrument to the audio interface.
+5. Connect your headphones to the audio interface.
+Voila!
+Your setup is complete and ready to use.

-### Connecting Audio Interface To A Lightning Device
+### Connecting an Audio Interface to a Lightning Device

 #### Prerequisites